TourmalineCore/tourmanique-api/README.md

 Then you need to select Python interpreter from Poetry:
 - open the project in PyCharm
 - go to File -> Settings -> Project -> Python interpreter
+(on Mac: PyCharm -> Preferences -> Project -> Python interpreter)
 - click on the gear icon to open the python interpreter settings -> Add
-- select Pipenv Environment
+- select Poetry Environment
-- if all needed things have been installed correctly both `Base interpreter` and `Pipenv executable` should be filled
+- if all needed things have been installed correctly both `Base interpreter` and `Poetry executable` should be filled
 - click Ok

 ### How to run locally